Seagate/cortx-hare/rfc/5/README.md

 * C part maintains HA link (`m0_ha_link`) connections with one or more `m0d` processes.
 The code uses `m0_halon_interface` API.
 * The callback functions passed to `m0_halon_interface_start()` are defined in the Python code.
 Callback handlers (e.g., `entrypoint_request_cb`, `msg_received_cb`) send HTTP requests to Consul.
 * Python part also runs HTTP server.
-This server receives HTTP POST request from Consul KV watch handler, which is triggered whenever any key matching "bq/" prefix changes.
+This server receives HTTP POST request from a Consul watch handler (for BQ/ in KV Store or a service Health Check) with HA State updates.